My Dog Jumped After Being Spayed: Life After Spay

 Read More: Dog Not Eating After Neutering [Why & What To Do]

-What to Look for If Your Dog Jumped After Being Spayed
+What To Look For If Your Dog Jumped After Being Spayed

 If your dog jumped after being spayed, it’s important to keep an eye on them to make sure they’re healing properly.
 Look for signs of infection, such as redness, discharge, and swelling around the incision site.
 If you notice any of these, contact your veterinarian immediately.
 Monitor your dog’s activity level, as well.